antoniollmarques/TestProjectFA/otomoto/README.txt

 Q4:

-It has a 30 seconds sleep between upload(POST) in order to avoid 429 response(Too many requests).
-Use config.properties to keep configuration(shared with Q5).
+It has a 30 seconds sleep between upload(POST) in order to avoid 429 response(Too many requests). config.properties is used to keep configuration(shared with Q5).